Petar Kovachev

-Petar Kovachev (Петър Ковачев, born 10 July 1922) was a Bulgarian cross-country skier who competed in the 1950s.
+Petar Kovachev (Петър Ковачев, born 10 July 1922, date of death unknown) was a Bulgarian cross-country skier who competed in the 1950s.
 He competed at the 1952 Winter Olympics in Oslo in the 4 x 10 km relay, but one of his teammates did not finish.
 He also finished 60th in the 18 km event.
 He competed for Ski Club Slavia Sofia.
 From 1958 he was a member of the Central Ski-Section, which was transformed to Bulgarian Ski Federation in 1961.
 From 1967 he was the first chairman of the committee for ski jumping and northern combined at the federation for a period of 10 years, and from 1968 he was a member of the committee for cross country.